- How many people can participate in the program?

-The 2019/20 program is capped at 2000 people.
+The 2021/22 program is capped at 2,000 residents.
 Applications will be received and approved on a first-come, first-served basis.

-- you must live in the Halifax Regional Municipality
+1. You must live in the Halifax Regional Municipality.

-- you do not receive a transportation subsidy under the Nova Scotia Employment Support and Income Assistance program
+3. You do not receive a yearly transit pass or transportation subsidy under the Nova Scotia Employment Support and Income Assistance program

 In order to apply, applicants must:

-- complete, in full, the Affordable Access program application (available online May 14, 2019)
+1. Complete, in full, the Affordable Access program application.

-- provide a copy of 2018’s Notice of Assessment or Proof of Income Statement (Option ‘C’) from the Canada Revenue Agency.
-This includes members of the household not applying for the program.
+2. Provide a copy of your 2020 Notice of Assessment or Proof of Income Statement (Option ‘C’) from the Canada Revenue Agency for each adult member of your household.
 Full-time adult students are not required to submit a Notice of Assessment or Proof of Income.
-Revenue Canada requires 10 business days to process a Notice of Assessment request; alternatively, you may obtain a copy of your own notice of assessment online

-- provide your Canada Revenue Statement of Business or Rental Activities, as well as your personal income tax Notice of Assessment if you are self-employed
+3. If you are self-employed, provide your Canada Revenue Statement of Business or Rental Activities, as well as your personal income tax Notice of Assessment.

 Household income includes: